-• The project Operations Plan describes measures that will be taken to properly store and handle hazardous materials.
+The project Operations Plan describes measures that will be taken to properly store and handle hazardous materials.
 Compliance with the operations plan is a condition of project approval.
 The use of anticoagulant rodenticide is prohibited.
 The project is conditioned requiring the applicant to provide written compliance with the Certified Unified Program Agency (CUPA) requirements.

-Mitigation Measure 8: Diversion of surface water and trucked water (55.4.11(1)-(m)).
+Mitigation Measure 8: Diversion of surface water and trucked water (55.4.11(I)-(m)).

-• Water for propagation and cultivation is sourced from a permitted point of diversion and rainwater catchment and associated storage tanks.
+Water for propagation and cultivation is sourced from a permitted well associated storage tanks.